-Writing and editing employ different skills; different mindsets.
+Writing and editing use different skills and different mindsets.
 Your blog editor can fix passive voice for you.
-If your budget is tight, keep these reminders handy for when and how to fix passive voice mistakes in your own blog post.
+Otherwise read on for when and how to fix passive voice mistakes in your blog post.

 What is Passive Voice?

 Passive voice occurs when the subject is acted on by the verb.
-(Read about sentence structure here.)
+(Read more about sentence structure.)
 Another way of saying this is that the subject undergoes the action rather than doing it.

 For example, “the post was written by the blogger.”
 This sentence highlights the subject, the post, and what occurred to the post; it was written.
 The subject, the post, underwent the action, was written.

-Still confused?
-Then add the words “by kittens” after the verb.
-If the sentence can still function, you have passive voice.
+Are you still confused?
+Try adding the words “by kittens” after the verb.
+If the sentence can still function, you have a passive voice.
 Meow!

 The same sentence could be rewritten in an active voice as “the blogger wrote the post.”
 Active voice is usually preferable because it gives a sense of immediacy to the sentence.
-(Read about why you want to use passive voice here.)
+(Read about why you want to use passive voice.)

 Passive voice can also be defined by the usage of select verbs, known as passive verbs.